absdnd/dclm-bds-project/README.md

         return deduped_examples
 ```

-3. Register it in `dedup/registry.py` (will implement this soon, currently just change the if statements in runner.py):
+3. Register it in `dedup/registry.py`:

 ```python
 from .yourtechnique import YourDeduplicator